-As is known, the mass splittings of conventional hadrons are mainly determined by the chromomagnetic interactions.
-When applying the CMI model \eqref{modelhamiltonian} to hadron masses, however, deviations from experimental data may be large (e.g. Table 2 of Ref. \cite{Liu:2019zoy}).
-The model is after all a simplified version of potential quark models.
-Contributions from color-Coulomb interaction, color confinement, and so on are just effectively absorbed into masses of quarks and coupling parameters.
-In principle, it is unrealistic to determine all the hadron masses with just one set of parameters.
-In the multiquark case, we tend to adopt a method to partly compensate the above effects by choosing a suitable reference system, instead of using Eq. \eqref{modelhamiltonian} directly.
-That sounds more reasonable than just taking a set of effective quark masses as input, but details on kinematic and dynamic effects may still lead to a significant shift of the spectrum.
-To fix the deviation, one can take other effects into account explicitly by giving away concision and simplicity of calculation.
-But, we could also balance simplicity and rationality in some peculiar cases, just as the double-heavy tetraquark systems we explore here.
+It is known that the mass splittings of conventional hadrons are mainly determined by the chromomagnetic interactions.
+However, while applying the CMI model \eqref{modelhamiltonian} to hadron masses, the deviations from the experimental data may be large (e.g. Table 2 of Ref. \cite{Liu:2019zoy}).
+After all, the model is a simplified version of potential quark models.
+Contributions from color-Coulomb interaction, color confinement, and others are simply effectively absorbed into the masses of the quarks and coupling parameters.
+In principle, it is unrealistic to determine all the hadron masses with only one set of parameters.
+In the multiquark case, we tend to adopt a method to compensate for the above effects partially by selecting a suitable reference system, instead of using Eq. \eqref{modelhamiltonian} directly.
+This appears to be more reasonable than simply taking a set of effective quark masses as input, but the details of the kinematic and dynamic effects may still lead to a significant shift in the spectrum.
+To fix the deviation, we can take the other effects into account explicitly by sacrificing the concision and simplicity of calculation.
+However, we can also balance simplicity and rationality in certain peculiar cases, as in the double-heavy tetraquark systems explored here.

-When one regards the $\bar{3}_c$ $QQ$ diquark as a heavier antiquark $\bar{Q}^\prime$, the double-heavy tetraquark $QQ\bar{q}\bar{q}$ can be viewed as a single-heavy ``antibaryon'' $\bar{Q}^\prime\bar{q}\bar{q}$ in the sense that they have the same color configuration.
-The mass relations between $QQ\bar{q}\bar{q}$, $QQq$, $Qqq$, and $Q\bar{q}$ states follow such a heavy diquark-antiquark symmetry.
-Since only highest-spin $QQ\bar{q}\bar{q}$ states may contain the pure $\bar{3}_c$ $QQ$ diquark and no mixing effects are involved, their masses are determined with the symmetry relations and they are chosen as the reference states to get the tetraquark spectra.
-Another consideration to use the highest-spin states is that the spin-dependent terms between the light quarks will be cancelled and that between heavy and light quarks can be ignored.
+When the $\bar{3}_c$ $QQ$ diquark is regarded as a heavier antiquark $\bar{Q}^\prime$, the double-heavy tetraquark $QQ\bar{q}\bar{q}$ can be viewed as a single-heavy ``antibaryon'' $\bar{Q}^\prime\bar{q}\bar{q}$ in the sense that they have the same color configuration.
+The mass relations among the $QQ\bar{q}\bar{q}$, $QQq$, $Qqq$, and $Q\bar{q}$ states follow such a heavy diquark-antiquark symmetry.
+As only the highest-spin $QQ\bar{q}\bar{q}$ states may contain the pure $\bar{3}_c$ $QQ$ diquark, and no mixing effects are involved, their masses are determined with the symmetry relations, and they are selected as the reference states to obtain the tetraquark spectra.
+Another consideration for using the highest-spin states is that the spin-dependent terms between the light quarks will be cancelled, and those between the heavy and light quarks can be ignored.